GBTG Collar Strategy

 What is a collar on GBTG?

 A collar on GBTG is the collar strategy applied to GBTG (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With GBTG stock trading near $9.34, the strikes shown on this page are snapped to the nearest listed GBTG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GBTG stock at $9.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed GBTG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GBTG collar max profit and max loss calculated?